tidyverse/duckplyr/tests/testthat/_snaps/relational-duckdb.md

       data.frame(a = vctrs::new_vctr(1:3)) %>% duckdb_rel_from_df()
     Condition
       Error in `check_df_for_rel()`:
       !
-Attributes are lost during conversion.
+Can't convert columns of class vctrs_vctr to relational.
 Affected column: `a`.

 # rel_aggregate()